differentialhq/differential/docs/api/index.md

 ### 3. Calling the Service

-When calling the service, use the typeof generic to ensure type safety.
+Use the typeof generic to generate a typesafe client for calling the service.
 This can be done in any file where you need to call the service, like a test file or another service file.

 ```typescript
 // service-consumer.ts